 - Add a bit of sugar — confectioners sugar (some people call it powdered sugar or icing sugar).
 Measure your liquid whipping cream before you start.
 Beat it until it starts to thicken then add 1-3 tablespoons per cup of liquid cream.
 It really depends on how sweet you want it.

 - Store your whipped cream in a covered bowl in the fridge for up to a few hours.
 After that, it can separate and get liquidy.
 It’s still fine.
 Drain off the liquid and you’re good to go.

 OK, you’ve got the basics down.
 How can you make it into the perfect whipped cream for pumpkin pie?

+Your guests are gonna be so impressed with the simple tricks that make this Classic Pumpkin Pie gourmet.
 That is going to be some fantastic topping on your fantastic pumpkin pie.
 You rock!

 This post originally appeared in November, 2015 and was revised and republished in November, 2018.